Boston Marathon bomber appeals conviction, death sentence

 That bomb killed 8-year-old Martin Richard, the youngest fatality, and 23-year-old Chinese exchange student Lingzi Lu.
 The bombing was one of the highest-profile attacks on U.S. soil since Sept.
 11, 2001.

-Tsarnaev’s attorneys admitted his involvement in the attack from the start of his trial, but argued that Tsarnaev, then 19, was a junior partner in a scheme hatched and run by his older brother.
+Tsarnaev’s brother died after a gunfight with police four days after the bombing, which ended when Tsarnaev ran him over with a stolen car.

-The brother, Tamerlan, who was 26 at the time, died after a gunfight with police four days after the bombing, which ended when Dzhokhar Tsarnaev ran him over with a stolen car.
+The manhunt for Tsarnaev ended when he was found hiding in a boat dry-docked in Watertown, Massachusetts.